SaagarGodithi/saagargodithi.github.io/_posts/2019-07-02-Primitive-Types.md

  **Hint**: Use a look-up table... how *TF* am I supposed to cache 2**64 words

-<message> At this point I am completely bamboozled so I take a peek at the solution.
-This is my first problem so I don't feel too bad about it. </message>
+<p class="message"> At this point I am completely bamboozled so I take a peek at the solution.
+This is my first problem so I don't feel too bad about it. </p>

 ```python